lsst-dm/dmtn-006/index.rst

-Many of the other detections show no apparent source at all in the original images, and the presence of a flux overdensity or underdensity is barely perceptable by eye.
-Some of these detections could simply be noise excursions that happen to exceede the :math:`5.5\sigma` detection threshold.
+Many of the other detections show no apparent source at all in the original images, and the presence of a flux overdensity or underdensity is barely perceptible by eye.
+Some of these detections could simply be noise excursions that happen to exceed the :math:`5.0\sigma` detection threshold.
 However they could also be real detections of particularly faint objects, and thus it is critical to understand the origin of these detections.